AlexanderHeo/AlexanderHeo/README.md

 # 🖥️ Web Developer, <img src="https://raw.githubusercontent.com/AlexanderHeo/AlexanderHeo/main/lightsaber2.jpg" width="30px"> Star Wars fan, ✒️ fountain pen collector, 🧱 LEGO brick master

 My name is Alex Heo and I create web sites and web applications in React.
 My love and passion for tech began when I was eight years old and took apart my parent's VCR.
 I love building things - in real life with LEGO bricks, or virtually with JavaScript.
-I hope to build apps that leaves a positive impact in this world.
+I look forward to building apps that leaves a positive impact in this world and making my contribution to the ever growing world of the internet.

 ### 🎸 Pull Requests